-The National Cancer Screening Service has a designated team of Screening Promotion Officers based in different areas across the country.
+The National Screening Service has a designated team of Screening Promotion Officers based in different areas across the country.
 Individual team members are based in Cork, Dublin, Galway and Limerick.

 The success of our screening programmes is dependent on the participation of women.
 The main function of the screening promotion team is to inform eligible women about BreastCheck and CervicalCheck and to enable them to participate in these programmes.
 This is achieved by developing and implementing effective screening promotion strategies.